Tenanted, unoccupied or mortgage-free properties are known to be particularly vulnerable.

 - private owners and companies who feel their property might be at risk can have a restriction entered on their title register which is designed to help prevent forgery

-An application to register a fraudulent transfer of a tenanted property in Princes Risborough, Bucks was identified by Land Registry who worked closely with Thames Valley police in their investigation of the crime.
+An application to register a fraudulent transfer of a tenanted property in Princes Risborough, Bucks was identified by HM Land Registry, who worked closely with Thames Valley police in their investigation of the crime.
 This led to the arrest and conviction of two individuals for this and another fraud they were in the process of carrying out at a property in the Worcester area.
 In 2011 both were sentenced to four years’ imprisonment.

 Notes to editors

 - The new restriction using Form RQ (Co) can be downloaded and should be sent to the Citizen Centre, PO Box 6350, Coventry CV3 9LP.

 - If a company requires the restriction for more than three registered titles, they must use form RX1 which costs £90 per title (£45 if delivered electronically).

 - Find out more about how to protect your land and property from fraud.